heristop/clover-map/README.md

 ### Managing Projects

 - **Adding/Updating Statuses**:
   - Open the configuration panel to manage statuses.
   - You can add new statuses to categorize tasks more effectively, update existing ones to reflect changes in your workflow, or remove obsolete statuses.
 - **Updating Tasks**:
   - Click on any task to cycle through its statuses.
   - This intuitive interface allows for quick updates, ensuring your project board accurately reflects the current state of each task.

 ### JSON Configuration Format

-The JSON configuration file should adhere to the following structure to be compatible with TreePulse:
+The JSON configuration file should adhere to the following structure to be compatible with TreeMapPulse:

 ```json
 [